niloc515/SoYouWantToLearnGit/README.md

 ---------------------
 [![XKCD 1296: Git Commit][xkcdGitCommit]](https://xkcd.com/1296/)

 Ill say!
 The ability of git to branch is super fantastic and useful in theory but in practice it can be hard to keep things straight.
 While git itself more or less lets you do what you want, having some structure that you or your group can all adhere to.
+This will save you a lot of trouble down the line and help you look back on old code without having to figure out

-The most elegant branch managing Strategy I've used is the git flow strategy
+The most elegant branch managing Strategy I've used is the git-flow strategy.

 ### Go with the flow!

 Sorry, it was right there.
-But anyways,
+But anyways, git-flow is (in my humble opinion) the simplest and best way to create and manage your projects branches.
+The principle of git-flow is described in [this](http://scottchacon.com/2011/08/31/github-flow.html) blog post by Scott Chacon and I would definitely recommend you read it all, but in order to just get the gist of it, here are the essentials.

+- Anything in the master branch is deployable
+- To work on something new, create a descriptively named branch off of master (ie: new-oauth2-scopes)
+- Commit to that branch locally and regularly push your work to the same named branch on the server
+- When you need feedback or help, or you think the branch is ready for merging, open a pull request
+- After someone else has reviewed and signed off on the feature, you can merge it into master
+- Once it is merged and pushed to ‘master’, you can and should deploy immediately

+Thats it! make sure your master branch is your gold standard and create everything else in other branches to be merged into master once the new feature is completed and reviewed.

 [gitLogo]: https://git-scm.com/images/logo@2x.png "Git Logo"
 [githubMark]: ./images/GitHub-Mark-120px-plus.png "Github logo"